 - Index Living Mall Rama 2 Tel.
 061–4083971

-Meeting rooms are also available at many co-working spaces throughout Bangkok.
-Prices start at 300 to 400 THB per hour.
+Meeting rooms are also available at many co-working spaces in Bangkok.
+Prices start at 300 baht to 400 baht per hour.
 They’re more expensive but come with better facilities and provide greater privacy.

-If the serviced office you rent charges for phone handling service, you can save money by setting up a landline phone number in your condo or apartment.
-Have calls forwarded automatically to your mobile phone.
+If the serviced office you rent charges for phone services, you can save money by setting up a landline phone number in your condo or apartment.
+Then you can set it up so calls go directly to your cell phone.

-Most serviced offices offer virtual office packages.
+Most serviced office providers offer virtual office packages.
 This is when companies can register with the Department of Business Development using their serviced office address.
-Average rates are 2,000 – 3,000 THB per month with discounts for 6- or 12-month contracts.

 Cheaper packages may let you to use the business address.
 But not for business registration with the Department of Business Development.